Brontosaurus: In popular culture

 As late as 1989, the U.S. Postal Service faced controversy when it issued four "dinosaur" stamps: Tyrannosaurus, Stegosaurus, Pteranodon, and Brontosaurus.
 The use of the term Brontosaurus in place of Apatosaurus led to complaints of "fostering scientific illiteracy."
 The Postal Service defended itself (in Postal Bulletin 21742) by saying, "Although now recognized by the scientific community as Apatosaurus, the name Brontosaurus was used for the stamp because it is more familiar to the general population."
 Indeed, the Postal Service even implicitly rebuked the somewhat inconsistent complaints by adding that "[s]imilarly, the term 'dinosaur' has been used generically to describe all the animals [i.e., all four of the animals represented in the given stamp set], even though the Pteranodon was a flying reptile [rather than a true 'dinosaur']," a distinction left unmentioned in the numerous correspondence regarding the Brontosaurus/Apatosaurus issue.
 Palaeontologist Stephen Jay Gould supported this position.
 In the essay from which the title of the 1991 collection Bully for Brontosaurus is taken, Gould wrote: "Touché and right on; no one bitched about Pteranodon, and that's a real error."
 His position, however, was not one suggesting the exclusive use of the popular name; he echoed Riggs' original argument that Brontosaurus is a synonym for Apatosaurus.
 Nevertheless, he noted that the former has developed and continues to maintain an independent existence in the popular imagination.

+American alternative rock band They Might Be Giants for their studio album Book (2021) has a song called "Brontosaurus", being described by AllMusic as one that "uncovers the sensitivity of someone seemingly impervious in a tale that resembles Dumbo as a depressed dinosaur".

 The more vociferous denunciations of the usage have elicited sharply defensive statements from those who would not wish to see the name be struck from official usage.
 Tschopp's study has generated a very high number of responses from many, often opposed, groups—of editorial, news staff, and personal blog nature (both related and not), from both sides of the debate, from related and unrelated contexts, and from all over the world.

-Since Wedel et als 2015 preprint, various reconstructions of Brontosaurus individuals engaging in intraspecific combat based on their study have been made.
-The art typically depicts the neck-battling hypothesis stipulated by their research.
-Many of these works are published online under the hashtag "#BrontoSmash".